Out of thought came the word

-Is President Donald Trump mentally unstable?
+Was ex-President Donald Trump mentally unstable while in the Oval Office?
 Does he have a personality disorder?
 A group of eminent US psychiatrists say yes, despite having never examined him personally.
-Are they being irresponsible?
+Are they being irresponsible, or are they right?
 By Ben Arogundade.
+Feb 14, 2020.

 But Trump's doctor, Dr. Ronny Jackson, refuted all claims that the Republican is mentally unstable.
 “The president's overall health is excellent,” he maintained, following four hours of physical and psychological testing.
 “There's no indication whatsoever that he has any cognitive issue.”
 Jackson, who also served presidents George W. Bush and Barack Obama, performed a 15-minute mental health test called the Montreal Cognitive Assessment, which evaluates mild cognitive dysfunction, and is generally used to test for early onset Alzheimer's and other forms of dementia.
 Trump scored 30 out of 30, although the test was criticised as a screening measure only, which lacked detail.
 “Just because a person gets a 30 out of 30 doesn't mean you wouldn't pick up even very significant impairments in further testing,” said Dr. Paul J. Moberg, clinical director of neuropsychology at Pennsylvania University Medical School.
 “A screening measure is not enough to assess competency.”